-The purpose of the review of the licensee's description of the site geology and seismology is to determine if the licensee has provided sufficient information to allow NRC staff to evaluate the licensee's estimations of doses to on- and off-site individuals during and at the completion of decommissioning operations.
+The purpose of the review of the licensee's description of the site geology and seismology is to determine if the licensee has provided sufficient information to allow NRC staff to evaluate the licensee's estimations of doses to onsite and offsite individuals during and at the completion of decommissioning operations.

-The information supplied by the licensee should be sufficient to allow the staff to determine how site geological and seismological characteristics will affect the estimation of doses to on- and off-site individuals during and at the completion of decommissioning operations and the potential effects of geological processes (e.g., earthquakes, erosion, and landslides) on restricted-release sites.
+The information supplied by the licensee should be sufficient to allow the staff to determine how site geological and seismological characteristics will affect the estimation of doses to onsite and offsite individuals during and at the completion of decommissioning operations and the potential effects of geological processes (e.g., earthquakes, erosion, and landslides) on restricted-release sites.
 The staff's review should verify that the geology and seismology section of the DP contains the following information: